-Having decided to slowly wean my family off sugar , I’m feeling overwhelmed at the array of drinks available in supermarkets.
-What’s best to drink now?
-I’m shopping for something wholesome to drink.
-Green tea, water, squash, juice, juice drink soft drinks… How do you encourage your family to hydrate more, without compromising health with dodgy smoothies and drinks sold as health foods?
+Having decided to slowly wean my family off sugar , I felt overwhelmed at the array of drinks available in supermarkets.
+What was good to drink -wholesome, not loaded with gazillion sugar?
+Here are the steps I took to encourage my family to hydrate more, without compromising health with dodgy smoothies and drinks sold as health foods.
 Take these simple steps to slash your sugar consumption!

 Though I don’t regard myself as being excessively health conscious, I must say that one of the hardest things to shop for is getting a drink that’s healthy, hydrating and relatively cheap without being loaded with sugar.

 Did you know that the average daily sugar consumption is over 70g?